dilipkumar25/opencv_v4l2/lib/README.md

  * de-initialise the V4L2 device

 #### Building
-To build and install the library
+To build and install the library separately

 ```
 mkdir build && cd build